Art Alive!

-Art Alive! is a paint program released by Sega for the Sega Mega Drive and Sega Genesis in 1991.
+Art Alive! is a paint video game released by Sega for the Sega Genesis in 1991.

 Gameplay

 Its features include stamps of Sonic the Hedgehog, ToeJam & Earl, and other Sega characters.
 It was followed by Sega's Wacky Worlds Creativity Studio in 1994.

 Reception

 Entertainment Weekly gave the game a C+ and wrote that "More of a toy than a game, Sega's draw-and-paint program is pretty colorless compared with what you can accomplish on some mid-range personal computers, but it's still a welcome alternative to those burnt out on mindless shoot-'em-ups."